justinmccoy/openwhisk-cloudant-trigger/README.md

 }
 ```

-Update the `data-inserted-trigger` defining our newly created `enance` filter, limiting the trigger from firing unless the filter nlu/enhance return true.
+With a filter available in the CloudantDb, update the `data-inserted-trigger` defining our newly created `enance` filter, limiting the trigger from firing unless the filter `nlu/enhance` return `true`.

 ```bash
 wsk trigger update data-inserted-trigger \